nirkraw/Ranqet/README.md

 - Users can create, read, and delete lists
 - Users can vote on lists
-- Votes are aggregated to form Rankings
+- Votes are aggregated using the ELO rating system to form Rankings
 - Lists of lists are organized into categories and shown on home page
 - Users can comment
 - User's have profile pages